leafleaf90/VLblog/_posts/2023-09-11-thai-driver-license.md

 -Passport.

 -Medical certificate specifically for driver's license (you can get it at most clinics for a couple hundred baht, I got mine at [MedConsult Clinic](https://goo.gl/maps/N2LZ3EDPase8zmA38){:target="\_blank"}).
+Note that the medical certificate can not be older than 30 days when you register.

 -Address registration papers.
 I got mine from my embassy, but I've heard you can also get copies from immigration.